 School Based- Volunteer high school students visit second and third grade classrooms once a week and simply read to the students.
 Each book read has a lesson plan that focuses on a reading comprehension skill.
 Our belief is that if high school students model behavior that demonstrates that reading is “cool” then our elementary students will follow this example and buy into this belief.
 Elementary students are greatly influenced by high school role models.

 Home Based- We are proud to say that we are sponsoring the Dolly Parton Imagination Library in Washington County.
 This is a FREE service to all Washington County residents under the age of five.
 In this program, children signed up will receive a free, age appropriate book, mailed to their home every month.
 A child who is signed up at birth will have a library of 60 books by the time they reach the age of five and are ready for Kindergarten.
+To sign up for this service, you can download this form and send it to our office.

 As Aaron Johnson, 2010-2011 Vice President of the Washington County Youth Foundation, puts it, “We can’t make a difference overnight, but we can make a difference over time.
 If we can get more of our third graders reading at grade level, then more of the youth in Washington County will grow up to ‘Live Happily Ever After’”.